-This means that developers are required to transfer affordable homes to Private Registered Providers or to the Council at a substantial discount of the market price or to sell on the open market at a substantial discount to ensure that they are affordable to low income households.
+This means that developers are required to transfer affordable homes to not for profit Registered Providers or to the Council at a percentage discount of the market price or to sell on the open market at a substantial discount to ensure that they remain affordable to low income households in perpetuity.

-In practice, transfer rates to Private Registered Providers are likely to be less than 50% of the open market value.
-Starter homes and other discounted market products are likely to be restricted to an open market value or discounted more than 20% to be affordable to those eligible households whose needs are not met by the market.
+In practice, transfer rates to Registered Providers are likely to be less than 50% of the open market value.
+Starter Homes and other discounted market products are likely to be restricted to an open market value or discounted more than 20% to be affordable to those eligible households who cannot afford to access the market.

 In December 2015 the price of a lower quartile semi-detached home in South Derbyshire was £160,000.
-At 20% discount, £128,000 starter home is not accessible to the majority of first-buyers who require a deposit of at least 10% (£12,800) to be able to access a mortgage, in addition to other associated costs such as conveyancing and valuation fees.
+At 20% discount, a £128,000 starter home is not accessible to the majority of first-time buyers who require a deposit of at least 10% (£12,800) to be able to access a mortgage, in addition to other associated costs such as conveyancing and valuation fees.